b-lemke98/InSituPy-1/README.md

 ---

 **InSituPy** is developed and maintained by [jwrth](https://github.com/jwrth).
-We appreciate your feedback and hope this package enhances your in situ transcriptomics analysis experience!
+Feedback is highly appreciated and hopefully **InSituPy** helps you with your Xenium In Situ analysis.
+The package is thought to be a starting point to simplify the analysis of in situ sequencing data in Python and it would be exciting to integrate functionalities into larger and more comprehensive data structures.